Corythosaurus: Paleoecology

 Fossils have been found in the upper Oldman Formation and lower Dinosaur Park Formation of Canada.
 The Oldman Formation dates to the Campanian, about 77.5 to 76.5 million years ago, and the Dinosaur Park Formation dates from 76.6 to 74.8 million years ago.
 Corythosaurus lived from ~77–75.7 million years ago.
-In the Dinosaur Park Formation C. casuarius lived from 76.6 to 75.9 mya, with C. intermedius living from 75.8 to 75.7 mya.
-In the Oldman Formation C. casuarius, the only species of Corythosaurus from the deposits, lived about 77 to 76.5 mya.
-The holotype specimen was clearly a carcass that had floated up on a beach, as Unio shells, water-worn bones, and a baenid turtle were preserved all around.
-Corythosaurus probably lived in a woodland forest, and might have occasionally wandered into swampy areas.
+In the Dinosaur Park Formation, C. casuarius lived from 76.6 to 75.9 mya, with C. intermedius living from 75.8 to 75.7 mya.
+In the Oldman Formation, C. casuarius, the only species of Corythosaurus from the deposits, lived about 77 to 76.5 mya.
+The holotype specimen was clearly a carcass that had floated up on a beach, as Unio shells, water-worn bones, and a baenid turtle were preserved all around it.
+Corythosaurus probably lived in a woodland forest and might have occasionally wandered into swampy areas.

-A limited fauna is known from the upper section of the Oldman Formation, and Corythosaurus casuarius as well as C. intermedius are among the taxa.
-Also from the section of the formation are the theropods Daspletosaurus, and Saurornitholestes, the hadrosaurids Brachylophosaurus, Gryposaurus and Parasaurolophus, the ankylosaurid Scolosaurus, and the ceratopsians Coronosaurus and Chasmosaurus.
-Other genera are known, but do not persist from the upper section of the formation, and therefore are not contemporaries of Corythosaurus.
+A limited fauna is known from the upper section of the Oldman Formation and Corythosaurus casuarius, as well as C. intermedius, are among the taxa.
+Also from the section of the formation are the theropods Daspletosaurus and Saurornitholestes, the hadrosaurids Brachylophosaurus, Gryposaurus, and Parasaurolophus, the ankylosaurid Scolosaurus, and the ceratopsians Coronosaurus and Chasmosaurus.
+Other genera are known, but do not persist from the upper section of the formation, therefore not being contemporaries of Corythosaurus.

 Corythosaurus casuarius is widespread throughout the lower unit of the Dinosaur Park Formation.
 In it, Corythosaurus was found to be closely associated with the ceratopsid Centrosaurus apertus.
-Their associating was found in the Dinosaur Park, Judith River, and Mesaverde formations, and also in the Wind River Basin and the Wheatland County area.
-Corythosaurus lived alongside numerous other giant herbivores, such as the hadrosaurids Gryposaurus and Parasaurolophus, the ceratopsids Centrosaurus and Chasmosaurus, and ankylosaurids Scolosaurus, Edmontonia and Dyoplosaurus in the earliest stages of the formation, Dyoplosaurus, Panoplosaurus and Euoplocephalus in the middle age, and Euoplocephalus alone in later stages of the formation.
+Their associating was found in the Dinosaur Park, Judith River, and Mesaverde formations, as well as the Wind River Basin and the Wheatland County area.
+Corythosaurus lived alongside numerous other giant herbivores, such as the hadrosaurids Gryposaurus and Parasaurolophus, the ceratopsids Centrosaurus and Chasmosaurus, and the ankylosaurids Scolosaurus, Edmontonia, and Dyoplosaurus in the earliest stages of the formation, Dyoplosaurus, Panoplosaurus, and Euoplocephalus in the middle age, and Euoplocephalus alone in later stages of the formation.
 Studies of the jaw anatomy and mechanics of these dinosaurs suggests they probably all occupied slightly different ecological niches in order to avoid direct competition for food in such a crowded eco-space.
 The only large predators known from the same levels of the formation as Corythosaurus are the tyrannosaurids Gorgosaurus libratus and an unnamed species of Daspletosaurus.

-Thomas M. Lehman has observed that Corythosaurus hasn't been discovered outside of southern Alberta even though it is one of the most abundant Judithian dinosaurs in the region.
+Thomas M. Lehman has observed that Corythosaurus hasn't been discovered outside of southern Alberta, even though it is one of the most abundant Judithian dinosaurs in the region.
 Large herbivores like the hadrosaurs living in North America during the Late Cretaceous had "remarkably small geographic ranges" despite their large body size and high mobility.
 This restricted distribution strongly contrasts with modern mammalian faunas whose large herbivores' ranges "typical[ly] ... span much of a continent."